 Cmpt do offer breakdowns and more overtly tritone based riffs, working in some eerie clean vocals to really layer up the foggy atmosphere.
 But for the most part this EP rides along on fluid and immersive trade-offs between elegantly simple melodic lines, relying on adept arrangements – where to place transitions vs. repetition – to carry these tracks through.
 This makes the atmospheric flourishes – the understated keyboard lines, the reverb laden clean vocals – welcome but entirely peripheral to the highly streamlined atmospheric black metal on display.

-Never one to drop a Burzum comparison lightly, these is one of the few releases where the matchup is worthy and not deployed as a disparagement.
+Never one to drop a Burzum comparison lightly, this is one of the few releases where the matchup is worthy and not deployed as a disparagement.
 ‘Mrtvaja’ does not immediately drip originality, but it embodies that intangible musical quality, scourge of critics due to its existence beyond the verbal remit.
 Some would call it magic, but it’s really just the sum of compositional qualities expressing that which is beyond words, and awakens dormant areas of the listener’s imagination.

 Imagine a sludge metal band lifting conceptual and sonic material from Blade Runner, let that concept inhabit your mind for a moment.
 How does it taste?
 Then take this Platonic form and measure it against the actually existing Texan act known as Mountain of Smoke.
 My guess is that expectations are likely to be thwarted, but not in an entirely displeasing manner.